Approach

 • Prop walk, is it helping or hurting?

-• Instruct your spring line handler to slip/snub the line and then make it once the correct length is reached.
+• Instruct your spring line handler to slip/snub the line to get the boat parallel to the dock.

 • Do NOT rely on the spring line to stop the boat.
 The spring line is the emergency brake only.